 As Ossian's mythology is peculiar to himself, and makes a considerable figure in his other poems, as well as in Fingal, it may be proper to make some observations on it, independent of its subserviency to epic composition.
 It turns, for the most part, on the appearances of departed spirits.
-These consonantly to the notions of every rude age, are represented not as purely immaterial but as thin airy forms, which can be visible or invisible at pleasure ; their voice is feeble; their arm is weak; but they are endowed with knowledge more than human.
+These, consonantly to the notions of every rude age, are represented not as purely immaterial, but as thin airy forms, which can be visible or invisible at pleasure; their voice is feeble; their arm is weak; but they are endowed with knowledge more than human.
 In a separate state, they retain the same dispositions which animated them in this life.
 They ride on the wind; they bend their airy bows; and pursue deer formed of clouds.
 The ghosts of departed bards continue to sing.
 The ghosts of departed heroes frequent the fields of their former fame.
-"They " rest together in their caves, and talk of mortal " men.
-Their songs are of other worlds.
-They " come sometimes to the ear of rest, and raise their the eleventh book of the Odyssey, where Ulysses visits the regions of the dead.
-And in the twentythird book of the Iliad, the ghost of Patroclus, after appearing to Achilles, vanishes precisely like one of Ossian's, emitting a shrill, feeble cry, and melting away like snoke.
+"They rest together in " their caves, and talk of mortal men.
+Their songs " are of other worlds.
+They come sometimes to the

+"ear of rest, and raise their feeble voice."
+All this presents to us much the same set of ideas, concerning spirits, as we find in the eleventh book of the Odyssey, where Ulysses visits the regions of the dead: and in the twenty-third book of the Iliad, the ghost of Patroclus, after appearing to Achilles, vanishes precisely like one of Ossian's, emitting a shrill, feeble cry, and melting away like smoke.